pattrickrice/tic-tac-toe/README.md

 # Tic Tac Toe in Rust

 After reading through "the book" as I've started learning rust, I thought a good starting place for applying what I've learned is building a tic-tac-toe game.
-The program also uses [box drawing characters](https://en.wikipedia.org/wiki/Box-drawing_character).
+The program is also an excuse for me to try using [box drawing characters](https://en.wikipedia.org/wiki/Box-drawing_character).

 ## Launching the program